 The proverb "Water treads, thirsty walks" is an expression of paradox and absurdity that occurs in various situations in life.
 What do I understand from it?
-As a basic assumption, first, the presence of a resource, but lack of use: The proverb describes a situation in which a person is in close proximity to something they need but, for some reason, cannot or does not know how to use.
+First, let's assume that a resource exists but is not being used: The proverb describes a situation in which a person is in close proximity to something they need but, for some reason, cannot or does not know how to use.
 Second, as inefficiency and pointlessness: It emphasizes the pointlessness of efforts when they do not lead to the desired result.
-We can add many more different interpretations: In personal qualities: It can refer to a person who has the necessary skills or resources but does not use them due to laziness, incompetence, or fear.
-Very often we witness our neighbor or acquaintances in this situation.
-In social situations: It can be used to describe a society or organization in which there is an abundance of resources, but they are not distributed fairly or effectively.
-Especially if you live in a rich country and see the dishonesty of the politicians you actually voted for.
-In environmental problems: In the modern context, the proverb can be associated with problems such as water pollution, which makes the available water resources unusable.
-Especially for the dishonest/corrupt management of the control bodies when inspecting objects in this case .
+We can add many more different interpretations: In personal qualities: It can refer to someone who has the skills or resources but doesn't use them due to fear, incompetence, or laziness.
+Very often we witness our neighbors or acquaintances in this situation.
+In social contexts, it describes a society or organization with an abundance of resources that are not fairly or effectively distributed.
+This is particularly true if you reside in a wealthy nation and witness the dishonesty of the politicians you voted for.
+In the context of environmental problems, the proverb can be linked to issues like water pollution, which renders the available water resources unusable.
+This applies particularly to the dishonest or corrupt management of the control bodies during object inspections.
 There are as many examples of use as you want: It can be said about a person who has many friends but feels lonely.
-Especially those who have no goal.
+This is particularly true for individuals who lack a clear purpose in life.
 It can be used to describe a country rich in natural resources but with a poor population.
-We come back to the people who are posts and get a salary for it.
+This refers to individuals in positions who receive a salary despite poor resource management.
 It can be used when talking about poor management of water resources.
-Provided, taking into account that the earth is mostly covered with water.
-Drinking water is only a small percentage of this, and let's pray that the time does not come when I will not dig further.
+However, it's crucial to remember that water covers most of the earth.
+Drinking water is only a small percentage of this, and let's pray that the time does not come when I do not dig further.
 The proverb “Water treads, thirsty walks” is universal and can be applied to various aspects of life.
-It reminds us that having something does not guarantee its usefulness and that it is important to know how to use the resources we have.
+It reminds us that having something does n't guarantee its usefulness and that we must know how to use our resources.

 Subscribe to: